Higher Order Topological Insulator via Periodic Driving: Summary and Conclusions

-As far as practical realization of our model is concerned, 2D SOTI has recently been realized in kagome lattice using acoustic measurements~\cite{XueAcousticKagome}, in photonic crystals setup with near field scanning measurement technique~\cite{PhotonicChen,PhotonicXie} and in electrical circuits setup using spectroscopic measurements~\cite{Peterson2018,Imhof2018}.
-Our 2D model, therefore, may also be possible to engineer in such systems and may be a platform to understand and discover the Floquet higher order topological phases and Floquet corner modes using local measurements (\eg STM) in presence of high frequency periodic drive with circular polarization.
+As far as practical realization of HOTI is concerned, 2D SOTI has recently been realized in kagome lattice using acoustic measurements~\cite{XueAcousticKagome}, in photonic crystals set up with near field scanning measurement technique~\cite{PhotonicChen,PhotonicXie} and in electrical circuits setup using spectroscopic measurements~\cite{Peterson2018,Imhof2018}.
+Our 2D model, therefore, may also be possible to engineer either in such systems or in cold atomic systems and can be a platform to understand and discover the Floquet higher order topological phases and Floquet corner modes using local measurements (\eg scanning tunneling microscope (STM)) in presence of periodic drive with circular polarization.

 \acknowledgments{} We acknowledge Adhip Agarwala and Tanay Nag for helpful discussions.
 We acknowledge SAMKHYA: High Performance Computing Facility provided by Institute of Physics, Bhubaneswar, for our numerical computation.